digital-asset/daml/docs/source/concepts/time.rst

 #. ``transaction_latency``, the average duration from the time a transaction is submitted from a participant to the ledger
    until the transaction is recorded.
+   This value is used by the participant to account for latency when submitting transactions to the ledger: transactions are submitted slightly ahead of their ledger time, with the intention that they arrive at ``lt_TX == rt_TX``.

 The ledger time model is part of the ledger configuration and can be changed by ledger operators through the :ref:`SetTimeModel <com.daml.ledger.api.v1.admin.SetTimeModelRequest>` config management API.

+.. _assigning-ledger-time:

 Assigning ledger time
 *********************